Healthy Homes Assessment Pirimai

 Rental Property Home Assessments Pirimai

-Property rental areas that are affected with Health Homes Standards.
+Rental property areas affected to Healthy Homes Standards.
 Healthy Homes Standards in Pirimai include each:

 • Dining Rooms